NEST: Nested Event Stream Transformer for Sequences of Multisets: Multiset Prediction

 \section{Multiset Prediction}

 During pretraining, we employ a separate MSM task head for set prediction.
 However, this setup may overestimate representation quality, as set-level information can be largely absorbed by the MSM-task head while the FM backbone remains insufficiently optimized—in other words, the MSM-task head may perform most of the heavy lifting.
 To mitigate this issue, we adopt a more conservative strategy when evaluating FM representation quality by computing the missing tokens for a masked set without relying on the MSM head.
-Specifically, analogous to MLM, we use the shared output layer (tied with the input embedding layer) to compute logits and select the top-$k$ candidates to form the predicted set.
+Specifically, analogous to MLM, we pass the output representation through the shared, weight-tied embedding projection to compute item logits, then select the top-K scoring items to form the predicted basket.

-As the predicted set is formed from the top-$k$ predicted token logits, we evaluate set prediction for both NBR and MSM using Recall$@K$ and NDCG$@K$ (normalized discounted cumulative gain for $K$ predictions).
+As the predicted set is formed from the top-K predicted token logits, we evaluate set prediction using Recall@K and NDCG@K (normalized discounted cumulative gain).
+Recall@K measures the fraction of ground-truth basket items recovered within the top-K predictions, while NDCG@K rewards models that rank ground-truth items more confidently toward the top of that list of logits.

 where $T_u$ and $P_u$ are the ground truth set (which need not be in a size of $K$) and predicted set with $K$ recommended items for subject $u$ and $p_k = \mathbb{I}\{P_{u}^{(k)} \in T_{u}\}$.
 Recall$@K$ quantifies model's ability to find the relevant items, and NDCG$@K$ measures model's ability to push all correct tokens to the front of the recalled tokens.